Premiership of Justin Trudeau: Approval rating

+However, following the Trump annexation and Tariff threats of early 2025 and Canada's response, Trudeau's popularity received a significant boost.
+It remained in the negatives for the rest of his term but by not nearly as much as it was in December.

 Establishments

 In July 2016, Trudeau announced the formation of the first Prime Minister's Youth Council.
-Thirty Canadians aged 16 to 24 comprised the board, that will advise the prime minister on education, economy, climate change and other issues affecting youth.
+Thirty Canadians aged 16 to 24 comprised the board, that would advise the prime minister on education, economy, climate change, and other issues affecting youth.

 In June 2017, Trudeau created the Canada Infrastructure Bank, a federal Crown Corporation of Canada tasked with financially supporting revenue-generating infrastructure projects that are "in the public interest" through public-private partnerships.

 In July 2019, Trudeau established the Office of the Intelligence Commissioner of Canada as part of the National Security Act, 2017, an omnibus bill introduced by the government which reworked many of the existing mechanisms within the intelligence community in Canada, including oversight of intelligence gathering and any actions taken by intelligence agencies on behalf of the Government of Canada.